 Lefkowitz, M.R.
 1981.
-Heroines and Hysterics, Chapter 9 'Critical Stereotypes and the Poetry of Sappho' 59-68, and Chapter 10 "Advice on how to read Sappho" 69-70.
-MAIN 305.4093 LEF on the dangers of using biography when interpreting Sappho's poetry (Moodle).
+Heroines and Hysterics, Chapter 9 'Critical Stereotypes and the Poetry of Sappho' 59-68.
+London.
+MAIN 305.4093 LEF on the dangers of biographical criticism.

 Kivilo, Maarit.
-2010.: Early Greek Poets' Lives: The Shaping of the Tradition.
-(Chapter on Moodle).
-Chapter 7 'Sappho', pp.167-200, on how fictions about Sappho's life, loves, her appearance, authorship i.e. the biographical tradition, impinge on criticism of the poetry.
+2010.
+Mnemosyne, Supplements, Volume 322: Early Greek Poets' Lives : The Shaping of the Tradition.
+(Electronic resource).
+Chapter 7 'Sappho', pp.167-200, on how fictions about Sappho's life and loves impinge on criticism of the poetry.

 McIntosh Snyder, J. 1989.
 The Woman and the Lyre: Women Writers in Classical Greece and Rome, Bristol Classical Press and Illinois University Press.
-MAIN 870.9001 SNY Chapter 1 'Sappho of Lesbos', 1-37(Moodle).
+MAIN 870.9001 SNY Chapter 1 'Sappho of Lesbos', 1-37.
 Note map of where the poets lived.
 'Faint though the voices of the women of Greek and Roman antiquity may be in some cases, their sound, if we listen carefully enough, can fill many of the gaps and silences of women's past', from the 'Conclusion'.
 The author studies the available fragments of Sappho, ranging from poems on mythological themes to traditional wedding songs and love poems, and demonstrates her considerable influence on Western thought and literature.